habitat-sh/on-prem-builder/README.md

 *Note*: When setting Chef Automate as your OAuth provider, you will need to add your Automate instance's TLS certificate (found at the `load_balancer.v1.sys.frontend_tls` entry in your Chef Automate `config.toml` file), to your Builder instance's list of accepted certs.
 Currently, this can be done by modifying the `core/cacert` package and appending the cert to the cert.pem file at the following location: `$(hab pkg path core/cacerts)/ssl/cert.pem`.

+*Note*: If your OAuth provider's endpoints use a self-signed certificate, you will need to add it, or your root CA, to the cert bundle.
+You can find the bundle in `/hab/pkgs/core/cacerts/`.
+Add your cert or CA to the bottom of the file `/ssl/cert.pem`.

 ### Preparing your filesystem (Optional)

 Since substantial storage may be required for holding packages, please ensure you have an appropriate amount of free space on your filesystem.